John D. Hawks: Areas of interest

 in contrast to the common assumption that biological evolution has been made insignificant by cultural evolution.

 He covers recent developments on this topic at his blog.

 Hawks has predicted introgression including the Neanderthal admixture hypothesis which gained further evidence by the Neanderthal genome project in May 2010.

 Hawks believes that contemporary human mitochondrial genetics, including lack of any human mitochondrial DNA haplogroups from Eurasian archaic Homo sapiens may be in part due to natural selection of mtDNA on metabolic or other factors, rather than simple total replacement and genetic drift.

 Hawks has also discussed the cladistic classification of the Hominidae and has criticized the proliferation of terms like hominin.

-The John Hawks Blog
+Blog

-The John Hawks Weblog is a widely read and referenced science blog as measured by Technorati's ranking.
+Hawks' blog is a widely read and referenced science blog as measured by Technorati's ranking.

-The blog deals primarily with Paleoanthropology.
-The blog provides analysis of current research in Paleoanthropology, discussing the significance and implications of fossils related to human evolution, genetics and genomics of hominid populations (alive and extinct), archaeological topics, as well as general commentary and review of both scientific and popular literature.
+It deals primarily with paleoanthropology and provides analysis of current research within the discipline, discussing the significance and implications of fossils related to human evolution, genetics and genomics of hominid populations (alive and extinct), archaeological topics, as well as general commentary and review of both scientific and popular literature.

 Hawks has also written extensively about the experience of blogging about one's field while working in academia.
-He is one of few academics to publish both a widely read daily blog and remain an active researcher and professor at a major research university, though he notes that this trend seems to be changing.